smokephisticated/smokephisticated/pages/pieces/bongs/ice-bongs.md

 There have even been instances of hospitalization in people smoking with a full ice catcher.

-However, we've foud that a lot of the risk of damage is easily avoidable.
+However, we've foud that a lot of the risk of damage is easily avoidable with a tactic later discussed.

 ## Can Smoking out of Ice Bongs Cause Bronchitis?